prophlet/Blight/README.md

 an API for easy integration with other forms of control.

 ### Notice
 This project is being abandoned due to lack of funding and general burnout.
-Enjoy the source code, allbe it a little bit shitty.
+It will never get an update Enjoy the source code, allbe it a little bit shitty.

 ### Features: